LoMaply/Genetic/README.md

 1. Swap mutation is carried out by a probability, which swaps the position of 2 randomly selected indexes in a gene.
 2. Invert mutation on the other hand inverts a subsection of the gene.
 However the result of this is accepted ONLY IF the result is fitter than the input

-The paper does not specify whether Swap mutation has the same `result fitter than input` condition as the Invert mutation, for now I will say that it does not.
+The paper does not specify whether Swap mutation has the same `result fitter than input` condition as the Invert mutation, for now I will assume that it does not.

-Paper also doesn't specify whether Invert mutation occurs on a probability, though this can be assumed to be yes.
+Paper also doesn't specify whether Invert mutation occurs on a probability, but this is easily assumed to be yes.

 ### Chatgpt ans: